imalisusan/ams-xpro/README.md

 ## Installation

-You will first ofa all need to install composer dependencies that rely the application relies on.
+You will first of all need to install composer dependencies that rely the application relies on.
 Run the follwoing command:

 composer install